 2 - Clumpy

 This is one of the biggest problems that you can encounter with all pre-workout supplement products.
-Once the vacuum seal is broken, moisture is likely to get into the container, and this will start to make the fine powder rather clumpy and hasten the expiration date.
+Once the vacuum seal is broken, moisture may enter the container.
+This will clump the fine powder and hasten its printed expiration date.

 This does not mean that pre-workout is 100% gone bad.
 You can check our guide on how to fix clumpy pre-workout.